Courses

 GEG 215--Geography of Travel and TourismRevised

-3 Credits Geography of Travel and Tourism is the analysis of human leisure behavior and its socioeconomic impact and includes the exploration of local, national, and international attractions and destinations.
+3 Credits The Geography of Travel and Tourism is the spatial analysis of human leisure behavior and includes the exploration of local, national, and international attractions and destinations.
 As a survey course, GEG 215 is presented through two major themes: thematic and regional geography.
-Topics include travel vs. tourism, adventure travel, beach tourism, cultural travel, rural and urban tourism, service and volunteer travel, and special event tourism.
+Topics include resources and demand for tourism, adventure travel, beach tourism, cultural travel, rural and urban tourism, service and volunteer travel, and special event tourism.

 GEG 218--Political GeographyRevised